 - Outline possible solutions: Look at all suggestions, including silly ones.
 Everyone involved should have a voice here.

 - Write the pros and cons: Determine the advantages and disadvantages of each possible resolution.

 - Decide on the answer: Choose the best solution and discuss how each person will carry it out.

 - Contact your Resident Advisor (RA) if you need assistance: RAs are on your floor to help you and can be mediators if you’re not comfortable addressing an issue on your own.

 If you want college to be as stress-free and enjoyable as possible, learn how to be a good dorm resident and roommate.
 With simple steps like cleaning your dorm, establishing boundaries, and talking through problems, you can keep the peace, make new friends, and make four years of great memories.

-For more advice on living on a college campus, check out our Student Life section.
+For more advice on living on a college campus, getting along with your roommate, and more, check out our Student Life section.